JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 That is the reason why we need to turn linear code into a state machine.

-On a closing note, the state machine should be flat; in other words, there should be no state-machine inside the state of a state-machine.
+On a closing note, the state machine should be flat; in other words, there should be no state-machine inside a state-machine state.
 Otherwise, inner state-machine states will rewrite `label`, breaking the whole suspend-resume machinery and leading to weird behavior, ranging from CCE to infinite loops.
 Similar buggy behavior happens when several suspending calls are in one state: when the first call suspends, and then the execution resumes, skipping all the remaining code in the state.
 Both these bugs were quite frequent in the early